NebulousLabs/Sia/doc/Consensus.md

 Block Timestamps
 ----------------

 Each block has a minimum allowed timestamp.
-The minumum timestamp is found by taking the median timestamp of the previous 11 blocks.
+The minimum timestamp is found by taking the median timestamp of the previous 11 blocks.
 If there are not 11 previous blocks, the genesis timestamp is used repeatedly.